rhysd/ghpr-blame.vim/README.md

 You can know which line is modified by which pull request by seeing the list.

-### 2. Type enter key to know the detail of the pull request
+### 2. Type enter key to know the details of the pull request

 When `:GHPRBlame`, it automatically defines a buffer local mapping for inspecting the pull request for the current line.
-If you want to know the detail of the current line, please type `<CR>` (it can be customized by `g:ghpr_show_pr_mapping`).
+If you want to know the details of the current line, please type `<CR>` (it can be customized by `g:ghpr_show_pr_mapping`).
 It creates another temporary window and show the detail of the pull request in it.